 A. The Chair

-10. The Chair's responsibilities are in accordance with the Board of Trustees' guidelines.
-The Chair is responsible for the Departmental budget, including the request for and the expenditure of all funds allocated to the Department; the superision of the use the assignment of Departmental space, facilities, equipment, and supplies; the supervision and use of support staff and resources; and the presentation of an annual report to the Department on these issues.
+10. The chair's responsibilities are in accordance with the Board of Trustees' guidelines.
+The chair is responsible for the departmental budget, including the request for and the expenditure of all funds allocated to the department; the supervision of the use the assignment of departmental space, facilities, equipment, and supplies; the supervision and use of support staff and resources; and the presentation of an annual report to the department on these issues.

 C. Program Coordinators

 1. Each graduate program associated with the Department, shall have a Program Coordinator, who shall be recommended for a three-year term by simple majority vote of the voting program faculty.
 To be an eligible candidate for election as Program Coordinator, a member of the program must have an appointment that runs through the three year term of office.

 2. The election of the Program Coordinator, which shall ordinarily take place in the spring, becomes effective as soon as possible, but no later than the semester following the election.

 3. The Program Coordinator's appointment is subject to the approval by the Department Chair, in consultation with the Dean of the College.
 If the Chair does not approve the Program's choice, a letter of explanation shall be presented to the Program.